 As of Fall 2021, 19,665 Hispanic students are enrolled at UCF, making up 27.8% of student population.
 The U.S. Department of Education recognized UCF as a Hispanic Serving Institution — which makes the university eligible for federal funding opportunities to improve the educational experience of Hispanic and low-income students — after exceeding 25% in 2019.
 There are 569 HSIs in the U.S., 13 of which are Florida public four-year institutions like UCF.
 In August, UCF was selected as the No. 3 in Best Hispanic-Serving Institution in America by Niche, a college ranking and review website.

-“At UCF, we recognize the responsibility we have of serving this growing segment of our community in the ways that resonate with them,” says Cyndia Morales Muñiz ’13EdD.
+“At UCF, we recognize the responsibility we have of serving this growing segment of our community in the ways that resonate with them,” says Cyndia Morales Muñiz ’13EdD, director of HSI Culture and Partnerships.
 “We have come a long way and remain committed to being the best Hispanic Serving Institution we can be.”